rebcabin/tangledown/README.md

 ### Getting a File Name

 `tangledown.py` is both a script and a module.
 As a script, you run it from the command line, so it gets its input file name from the command-line arguments.
 As a module, called from another Python program, you probably want to give the file as an argument to a function.
+See `hello_world_tangler.py` and `hello_world.md` for examples.

 Let's write two functions, `get_aFile`, which parses command-line arguments, and `get_lines`, which gets lines from a file denoted by its argument, `aFilename`.